Preventing skin breakdown

 • Used of an implanted tube (such as a catheter) temporarily or long-term

-In addition to the prolonged pressure from being in one position, excess moisture is often present in sweating or urine/stool incontinence (accidents).
-However, poor diet intake (unusually low in meats and water) and general poor health, also contribute.
+- In addition to the prolonged pressure from being in one position, excess moisture is often present in sweating or urine/stool incontinence (accidents).

 YouTube Video Resources

-Published on Jul 2, 2015, Nottingham City Care Partnership provides specialist wound care advice and therapies for patients with healing problems and advice to any careers, patients and efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals More professionals with the aim to promote wound healing and prevent deterioration or recurrence.
-Pressure ulcer prevention is a key objective of the service.
+Published on Jul 2, 2015, Nottingham City Care Partnership provides specialist wound care advice and therapies for patients with healing problems.
 This video contains valuable guidance on how to prevent pressure ulcers.

 - Use air, gel, or (4 inches) foam mattresses to relieve pressure against patient skin.
-Beds that raise and lower the head or feet are also nice to have for helping to change positions.
+Beds that raise and lower the head or feet are also nice to have to help change positions.

 - Smooth out wrinkles under the patient as much as possible.